ad-si/Transity/readme.md

   1. Certification - Acknowledgement that exchange was performed
 - Support for any type of commodity (e.g. even time and messages)
 - Differentiation between transfers, transactions and exchanges
-- Meta data for all entities (transactions, accounts, owners, …)
+- Meta data for all entities (transactions, accounts, entities, …)

 ## Import from Ledger CLI